SmarterTomato/locate-this-document/README.md

 ## Release Notes

-### v1.0.0 Initial release - 2020-05-06
+### v1.1.0 Add some configuration - 2020-06-23

-#### New

-- Locate this document command
-- Locate active document command
-- Open active document in file explorer command
-- Open workspace root folder in file explorer command
+- Add option to set icons display in sidebar explorer or tab area
+- Hide open in file explorer in vscode remote mode (open in file explorer not work with remote mode)

 ## Change Log